Use the Rules Engine

 - Modify qualifier codes: Use a Conditional Rule to replace one specified property value with another specified value.

-- Copy data from one property to another: Use a Conditional Rule to replace a value with another value from the same document.
+- Copy a value from one property to another: Use a Conditional Rule to replace a value with another value from the same document.

 - Convert data with a lookup table: Use a Simple Rule with a Lookup Table to replace one value with another based on a pre-existing mapping.
 Also shows how to add simple error handling.

-- Delete data: Use a Conditional Rule to remove an entire loop if it contains a particular value.
+- Delete a Loop: Use a Conditional Rule to remove an entire Loop if it contains a particular value.

 The names of properties are just examples, your transactions will not necessarily contain any of these.